apocalyptech/animalwellsave/README.md

 savegames.
 Some notable bits of data which can't be edited directly:

  - Crank status
+   - Maybe at least have an argument to set the reservoir-puzzle cranks to a "solved" state?
  - Elevator status
  - Stalactite/Stalagmite/Icicle destruction
  - "Illegal" Bunnies